 - The creative uses go on and on.

-You Know What to Do… Now Who’s Going to Create And Print This Promotional Sticker?
+You Know What to Do… Now Who’s Going to Create And Print These Promotional Stickers?

-Another factor that often limits a sticker’s marketing power is simply executing the design, writing, and purchase of the stickers.
-There are a lot of “sticker” out there, but not many effectively designed, identity building, promotional stickers.
+Another factor that often limits a sticker’s marketing power is simply executing the design, writing, and production of the stickers.
+There are a lot of “stickers” out there, but not many effectively designed, identity building, promotional stickers.
 Stickers deserve the same attention to detail, design, copy, and integration in the marketing mix as other print mediums.

 Step One: of the design process is to decide whether to work in-house, with an outside ad agency or designer, with the company from which you will be purchasing the stickers, or a combination of the above.
 It is best to work with someone who has designed stickers before and can take your suggestions and ideas and effectively work them into a strong, customized marketing product (sticker).